zero731/zero731.github.io/_posts/2020-08-29-dealing_with_outliers.markdown

     ax.set_title(col, fontsize=16, fontweight='bold')

 plt.tight_layout()
 plt.show()
 ```
 <img src="https://raw.githubusercontent.com/zero731/learn_blog/master/outlier_blog_post/Figures/boxplots.png">

 From the above plot we can see that the distribution of both `price` and `sqft_living` are skewed and likely contain outliers.
 There appears to be an extreme outlier in the variable `bedrooms`.
-The variable `condition` appears to have far less extreme values than the other 3.
+The variable `condition` appears to have far less extreme values than the other 3 variables.

 The code below produces a histogram showing the distribution of the target `price`:
 ```